csobaistvan/VisSimFramework/README.md

 The rest of the MATLAB code base implements the necessary optical procedures, facilitates the caching processes, and establishes the interface with the C++ side of the program.

-### Neural Networks
+### Neural networks (Python)

-The dataset generation and network training parts of the framework are implemented using the Python programming languge, for which the relevant code resides in the [Assets/Scripts/Python](Assets/Scripts/Python) folder.
+The dataset generation and network training parts of the framework are implemented using the Python programming languge.
+The relevant code resides in the [Assets/Scripts/Python](Assets/Scripts/Python) folder.

+The main script files are the following:
+- [eye_reconstruction.py](Assets/Scripts/Python/eye_reconstruction.py): Implements the data generation and network training for the discriminator and eye parameter estimator networks.
+- [eye_aberrations.py](Assets/Scripts/Python/eye_aberrations.py): Implements dataset generation and training for the off-axis aberration estimator network.
+- [eye_refocusing.py](Assets/Scripts/Python/eye_refocusing.py): Implements the data generation and training procedures for the refocused eye parameter estimator network.

+All of these scripts are built on a custom shared framework, which can be found in [framework](Assets/Scripts/Python/framework/) subfolder.
+Lastly, the framework heavily utilizes `.json` files for configuration, which are located i the [Data/config](Assets/Scripts/Python/Data/config) subfolder.

+### Vision simulation (CPU)

-The C++ side of the framework also contains a small wrapper around the TensorFlow C API, which can be found in [TensorFlowEx](Source/Core/LibraryExtensions/TensorFlowEx.h).
+To interface with the trained neural networks, the C++ side of the framework contains a small wrapper around the TensorFlow C API, which can be found in [TensorFlowEx](Source/Core/LibraryExtensions/TensorFlowEx.h).
 The framework uses these functions to load the trained networks and perform inference on them at run time.

-### Vision simulation - rendering (CPU)

-The relevant C++ classes are located in the [Source/Scene/Components/Aberration](Source/Scene/Components/Aberration) folder.
+The C++ classes relating to vision simulation are located in the [Source/Scene/Components/Aberration](Source/Scene/Components/Aberration) folder.
+The main classes are the following:

 - [WavefrontAberration](Source/Scene/Components/Aberration/WavefrontAberration.h): Supporting class; holds all the information necessary to describe an optical system.
 Also has the corresponding functionality to compute the PSF with arbitrary parameters.
-Lastly, the interface with the MATLAB eye reconstruction code base is also implemented here.
+Lastly, the interface with the MATLAB eye reconstruction code base and the exported neural networks is also implemented here.
 - [TiledSplatBlurComponent](Source/Scene/Components/Aberration/TiledSplatBlur.h): Implements the tiled PSF splatting-based proposed algorithm as described in our papers.
 - [GroundTruthAberrationComponent](Source/Scene/Components/Aberration/GroundTruthAberration.h): Responsible for creating reference images by evaluating the dense PSF for every pixel in the input texture.
 Also produces PSNR maps by sampling the output of the tiled splat algorithm.